Dan-Viner/LinuxWS/DesketopEnvironments/awesome/README.md

 	  end
 	end
 Note that "xcompmgr" is required in order for the opacity to work on start-up without the need to call `xcompmgr &` manually each time.

+#### Remove unused gaps

+In some applications, such as Xterm I got some unused gaps between the window and screen boundaries.
+To fix it you should add the following line to the `properties` section in the `awful.rules.rules` table in the rc.lua configuration file:

+	size_hints_honor = false